 We share the concern of the Human Rights Committee at the increasing negative attitudes against and stigmatization of LGBTI persons in society, including in public debates around legislative initiatives.
 This has manifested itself in instances of discrimination and violence that need to be investigated.

-Finally, the Netherlands welcomes the creation of an inter-institutional cooperation mechanism to improve the protection of personal and financial information of international human rights defenders.
-We believe further policies and measures could be put in place to ensure a safe and enabling environment for human rights defenders.
+Finally, the Netherlands welcomes the creation of an inter-institutional cooperation mechanism to improve the protection of personal and financial information of international human rights defenders following the previous UPR session.
+We believe, however, that further policies and measures could be put in place to ensure a free, safe and enabling environment for human rights defenders.

-Thank you, Mr. President.

-Vorige versie: Thank you Mr. President,

-The Netherlands thanks the Republic of Lithuania for its comprehensive report and for addressing our advance question, and congratulate Lithuania on its overall high standard of human rights protection.

-Mr President, the Netherlands recommends Lithuania:

-To take the necessary measures and implement policies that recognise the diversity of families and provide same sex couples with the same rights as heterosexual couples.

-Mr President,

-In Lithuania, same-sex couples do not enjoy the same rights and social security benefits as heterosexual couples.
-The legal definition of ‘family life’ as emanating from marriage between a man and a woman has been redefined constitutionally.

-on

 Thank you, Mr. President.